Department of Environmental Engineering

 - EVEN 5306 - Thesis (3 cr)

-Research Project Track students must complete the complete 11 graduate-level courses (including the 8 listed above), take 1 graduate seminar, and successfully defend a research project report (EVEN 5305, 3 cr).
+Research Project Track students must complete 11 graduate-level courses (including the 8 listed above), take 1 graduate seminar, and successfully defend a research project report (EVEN 5305, 3 cr).